 Automated data capture technology already increases workplace efficiency and decreases business costs.
-"Intelligent" capture takes it to another level, leveraging the power of AI and robotic process automation (RPA) to create a partnership that delivers even greater benefits.
+"Intelligent" capture is even more dynamic, leveraging the power of AI and robotic process automation (RPA) to deliver additional benefits to enterprises.

-Imagine feeding a batch of invoices into a scanner, stepping away and letting an attached computer both file and prepare them so you only thing you need to deal with the are the exceptions.
+Imagine feeding a batch of invoices into a scanner, stepping away, and letting an attached computer both file and prepare them so you only deal with the exceptions before paying the bills.

-Truly intelligent capture software doesn't require templates, keywords, exact definitions, taxonomies or indexing to get the job done.
-It extracts the right information and makes sense of a wide variety of documents on its own, regardless of size, format, language or symbols used.
+Truly intelligent capture software doesn't require templates, keywords, exact definitions, taxonomies, or indexing to get the job done.
+It can extract the right information and make sense of a wide variety of documents on its own, regardless of size, format, language, or symbols used.